-You can use the links below to head straight to the section you're interested in.
+You can use the links above to head straight to the section you're interested in.

 If your tumble dryer uses a sensor – which detects how wet your clothes are and therefore how much drying time they need – you’ll need to wipe the drum every few months with white vinegar or stainless-steel cleaner to keep the sensor working well.

 To keep your tumble dryer running at peak efficiency, you should clean the lint filter every time you use the dryer.
 If there is a lint filter in the door and/or rim, clear the entire rim at the same time.

 Regularly remove and clean the heat exchanger (which turns the steam back into water) by running it under a tap.
 You'll find this located at the bottom of the machine, under the drum.
 Washing this will help to get rid of any built-up dirt and hair.

 You should do this after each load to ensure you can run a drying cycle with a full load without having to stop halfway through to empty the tank.

 Where the model number (sometimes labelled 'mod') is located will vary from machine to machine.
 Generally speaking though, they can usually be found in one of the following places: